abraemer/SpinModels.jl/docs/src/quick-ref.md

 # Quick reference

 ## Terms
+Add terms together to define the structure of your Hamiltonian and multiply with constants and coupling matrices (only once!) to set up a concrete realization.
 - [`X`](@ref)`(h)`, [`Y`](@ref)`(h)` and [`Z`](@ref)`(h)` stand for ``\sum_i h_i \sigma_\alpha^{(i)},`` where ``\alpha`` is ``x``, ``y`` or ``z``.
 - [`XX`](@ref)`(J)`, [`YY`](@ref)`(J)` and [`ZZ`](@ref)`(J)` stand for ``\sum_{i,j} J_{i,j} \sigma_\alpha^{(i)}\sigma_\alpha^{(j)},``
 where ``\alpha`` is ``x``, ``y`` or ``z``.